 Of course, Chinese officials could not keep face if they paid for a VPN—that would mean acknowledging censorship exists.

 It was like a Monty Python sketch—a government-owned company was ready to pay for illegal software to circumvent government censorship.

 The situation got more Kafkaesque last June, when the government celebrated the Tiananmen anniversary by adding Google to the block list.
-Several offices, including mine, depended on Google for their everyday operations: not only the search functions but Google Translate (which is far superior to China's Baidu), Google Drive, and Gmail.
+Several offices, including mine, depended on Google for their everyday operations: not only for the search functions, but also Google Translate (which is far superior to China's Baidu), Google Drive, and Gmail.
 The sudden clampdown caught us all by surprise.

 "If this goes on much longer," my boss sighed after the second week of using Bing, "I think we might have to get that software."

 It was like a Monty Python sketch—a government-owned company was ready to pay for illegal software to circumvent government censorship.
-Part of me secretly hoped they would keep up the censorship, just to see that happen, but the irony must have been too overt even for the dimly flickering bulbs of the internet police.
+Part of me secretly hoped that they would keep up the censorship, just to see that happen, but that irony must have been too overt even for the dimly-flickering bulbs of the internet police.
 Google Translate and some other functions were eventually unblocked, but search and mail remain inaccessible.